very-doge-wow/stella/README.md

 ```

 This information - if provided - will be used to generate default commands
-which your user's can invoke to add the remote repository and install
+which your users can invoke to add the remote repository and install
 the chart.

 ## 📄 Custom Templating